bgonzalezbustamante/chilean-ministers/README.md

 ## Overview

 This repository contains a data set on Chilean ministers between 1990 and 2014 in Comma-Separated Values (CSV) format with Unicode encoding (UTF-8).
 The data collection was carried out based on official sources such as archives of Congress and ministries, the National Library, and press archives.
-Part of this data has been used in the following articles and book chapter:
+Part of this data has been used in the following articles and book chapter ([download BibTeX file](refs/BIB-Ministers.bib)):

 - González-Bustamante, B. (2020).
 The Politics‐Administration Dichotomy: A Case Study of the Chilean Executive during the Democratic Post‐Transition. *Bulletin of Latin American Research, 39*(5), 582-597.
 DOI: [10.1111/blar.13044](https://doi.org/10.1111/blar.13044)